Michigan mansion built in 1876 full of architecture, history

 Bruce Mansion in Brown City plays host to public ghost hunts

-Visitors to the Bruce Mansion in Brown City, Mich. say it is rich in both architecture and history.
+BROWN CITY, Mich. – The Bruce Mansion in Brown City, Mich. is rich in both architecture and history.

 Ghost hunters say it's rich in sprits.

 Town records show Scottish immigrant John G. Bruce built the home in 1876.